 One thing that I will never forget about my experience with European patent oppositions is that to American eyes, the European process appears to be rather “due process of law” impaired.

-For example, although in theory, issues should be argued in advance by written briefs, the European opposition process also allows parties to introduce new issues during the last minute oral arguments.
+The two systems have various differences.
+For example, although in theory, issues should be argued in advance by written briefs, the European opposition process also allows parties to introduce new issues during the last-minute oral arguments.

 In this regard, it is refreshing to see that the Federal Circuit in Dell Inc., v.
 Acceleron, LLC (March 15, 2016) has confirmed that this sort of litigation by unfair surprise is unacceptable for US PTAB patent reviews.
-Due process wins — arguments made during oral argument must be restricted to only those arguments previously discussed in writing beforehand.
+Due process wins!
+That is, arguments made during oral argument must be restricted to only those arguments previously discussed in writing beforehand.
+Thank you, Federal Circuit.

 Prior art searches: Before investing a lot of time, effort, and money in trying to patent a potential new invention, it is always good to spend at least a few hours doing patent searches to see if there is any prior art (earlier patent or non-patent publications) that might cause problems.
 As a rule of thumb, if you haven’t found any prior art that concerns you at least a bit, then you probably haven’t looked enough yet!